Medicine Meant for You: Integrating Medical Cannabis and Personalized Medicine is the Future of Healthcare

 Genetic Testing: A Simple but Powerful Step

-The doctor then orders genetic testing for Mary, which she can easily do inside the office, after her appointment.
-Mary is given two long Q-tips and swabs the insides of both her cheeks, puts the sample in a sterile bag, seals it and places it in the care of medical staff at her physician’s practice.
+The doctor then orders genetic testing for Mary, which she can easily do inside the office after her appointment.
+Mary is given two long Q-tips and swabs the insides of both her cheeks, puts the sample in a sterile bag, seals it, and places it in the care of the medical staff at her physician’s practice.
 The staff carefully finishes packaging the sample and will mail it off for testing and await the results.

 Knowing Where to Look: An Honest & Detailed Family History Helps

-The Q-tips contain Mary’s DNA, which can be extracted, sequenced and screened for those particular genetic markers that we know predispose a person to a host of diseases.
-Using the family history obtained by the physician, the doctor will know what to look for when evaluating the results from Mary’s genetic testing.
+The Q-tips contain Mary’s DNA, which can be extracted, sequenced, and screened for those particular genetic markers that we know predispose a person to a host of diseases.
+Using the family history obtained by the physician, the doctor will know what to look for when evaluating the results of Mary’s genetic testing.